Case: Hansen v. Utah Board of Pardons and Parole

 This class action lawsuit challenges the Utah Board of Pardons' parole procedures.
 On February 23, 2024, a parolee filed suit in the Third Judicial District Court for Salt Lake County, Utah against the Utah Board of Pardons and Parole, the individual members of the Board, and the State of Utah.
 2024 WL 752313.
 Represented by private counsel, plaintiff brought a claim under 42 U.S.C. § 1983 and the Utah State Constitution for violations of the federal and state due process and ex post facto clau…

 This class action lawsuit challenges the Utah Board of Pardons' parole procedures.
 On February 23, 2024, a parolee filed suit in the Third Judicial District Court for Salt Lake County, Utah against the Utah Board of Pardons and Parole, the individual members of the Board, and the State of Utah.
 2024 WL 752313.
 Represented by private counsel, plaintiff brought a claim under 42 U.S.C. § 1983 and the Utah State Constitution for violations of the federal and state due process and ex post facto clauses.
-The complaint stated that plaintiff pled guilty to second degree murder in 1987 with the understanding that, under Utah law, his eventual term of parole would terminate after three years without violation.
+The complaint stated that the plaintiff pled guilty to second degree murder in 1987 with the understanding that, under Utah law, his eventual term of parole would terminate after three years without violation.
 Instead of applying the law in effect at the time the plaintiff's sentence was imposed, the Utah Board of Pardons allegedly applied an amended law which provides that defendants with indeterminate sentences are subject to a parole term extending through the expiration of their maximum sentence.
 Plaintiff sought relief on behalf of a class of individuals who committed a crime when the law capping the duration of parole was still in effect, completed the three year period without violation, but still did not have their parole terminated.
 Plaintiff sought injunctive relief prohibiting the Board of Pardons from retroactively applying Utah Code § 76-3-202 to the class and requiring the Board to terminate parole for all class members in compliance.
 He also sought damages and declaratory relief on behalf of the class.

 The case was assigned to Judge Charles Stormont in Salt Lake County.
 On March 18, 2024, defendants filed a notice of removal to federal court in the United States District Court for the District of Utah, Central Division.
 The case was then referred to Magistrate Judge Jared C. Bennett.